STAND. COM. REP. NO. 479

 Accordingly, your Committees have amended this measure by:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 531, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 531, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the records of votes of the members of your Committees on Tourism and International Affairs, Commerce and Consumer Protection, and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 519, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 519, S.D.
+1, and be referred to the Committee on Ways and Means.